chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

    Show Solution

-   This outputs `obj`.
-That is because on line 7, `func` is invoked as a method by the object `obj`.
-Method invocation uses the calling object as its implicit execution context.
+   The output is `obj`.
+That is because on line 7, there is a method invocation. `Func` is invoked as a method and uses the calling object `obj` as its implicit execution context.

 3. What will the following code output?